LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 This includes as events all infractions classified as 9 points and up before the policy change.
 That is, all the 9-, 12-, 15-, 18- and  21-point violations before the policy change.
-Then I include all of the point values that are double those values.
+Then I include all of the point values that are double those values after the policy change.
-In addition to the above, I also include all the 24-, 30-, and 36-point violations.
+That is, in addition to the above, I include all the 24-, 30-, and 36-point violations.
 This excludes the 10- and 14-point violations that are the doubled 5- and 7-point violations in the previous regressions.
 It does, however, include the 7 different non-speeding 9-point violations and the 3 different non-speeding 12-point violations, which are the same before and after the policy change.
-Note that 12- and 15- point violations never happen after the policy change (```R policy == TRUE```) and 24-points and up are technically possible but never happen before the change.
+Note that 12- and 15- point violations never happen after the policy change (```policy == TRUE```) and 24-points and up are technically possible but never happen before the change.
 It appears that the non-speeding 12-point violations never happen after the change.

 Points in rows vs. post-policy change TRUE for males: